Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

 \item This segment $\overset{\sim}{\gamma}$ touches the right edge of $S$.
 In this case this segment could be arbitrarily close to the top or bottom edge of S. \end{enumerate}

-Both of these above situations involve arguments analogous to the one already dealt with.
+Both of these above situations involve arguments analogous to the ones presented in the previous subsection.
 In addition, when in the second case the segment under consideration is arbitrarily close to the top edge of $S$, we must deal with the contingency that within $S$ we do not end up with either a long enough segment under two successive iterations of $\FF,\GG$, nor a combined segment consisting of both a v-segment and an h-segment.
 We then iterate further under the maps $\FF,\GG$ successively outside the square $S$ to eventually find a long enough segment.

 Consider \cref{fig:second}(b), where $F$ now acts vertically and $G$ acts horizontally, and where $\l_{v}(\overset\longrightarrow{AB})=\beta_{2} l_{v}(\gamma)$ with $0< \beta_{2}<1$ to be later optimized to be as small as possible.
 Let $L_{5}$ be the slope of the segment $\overset\longrightarrow{AB}$ within it's cone.
 Under the map $\Phi$, we have either of the following three cases: